KelvinBeerJones/ceda_database/README.md

 [Script to build tables](convert_rai_to_sql/create_tables.sql)

 1. The Person table is at the centre of the script.
-1. Preceeding the person table in the script are the tables for the select lists that the Person table will need to make foreign keys when it is built: Gender, address type and Title
+1. Preceeding the person table in the script are the tables for the select lists that the Person table will need to make foreign keys when it is built: gender, address type and title
 1. Following the Person table in the script are the social attributes tables, the many to many tables that link the attribute tables to the person table and the associated foreign key references.

 [Collect data from csv sheets](https://github.com/KelvinBeerJones/ceda-database/blob/master/convert_rai_to_sql/convert.py)

-1. Calls the csv sheet containing the data
+1. This script calls the csv sheet containing the data
-1. Loops through all supplied rows from CSV and builds a unique list of values in the specified data_list
+1. The code loops through all supplied rows from CSV and builds a unique list of values in the specified data_list
-1. loops through each record for row in data and builds unique lists of data for each relevant column (e.g. locations, genders, etc)
+1. The code then loops through each record and builds unique lists of data for each relevant column (e.g. locations, genders, etc)
-1. Builds SQL insert statements
+1. The code builds SQL insert statements
-1. Generates sql insert files (record components)
+1. It finally generates sql insert files (data extracted from the csv file by field for each record)

 [Build database](https://github.com/KelvinBeerJones/ceda-database/blob/master/convert_rai_to_sql/insert_all.sh)